 We all have dreams and ambitions.
 We believe one day we’re invincible and can reach the sky but then, out of nowhere, we can feel like a failure.
 When this happens it’s easy to be disparaged and think our dreams are unobtainable.
 But why do some people find success when we can’t?

 The secret of success is having a Growth Mindset: a skill that is easily learnt, just like practising a new instrument.
 It’s attainable by everyone, irrespective of past experiences or setbacks.
-If we are able to see adversity in a positive light, overcoming worries, fears and trust we can push through, we will be
+If we are able to see adversity in a positive light, overcome worries and fears and trust we can push through, we will be

-empowered, confident in the knowledge we can achieve anything we put our mind to.
+empowered, confident in the knowledge we can achieve anything we put our minds to.
 We either succeed or learn.

 Take Michael Jordan for example, the NBA's Most Valuable Player who risked his athletic prowess to fulfil his dream.